Credit Card Signup Bonuses: The Easiest Path to Free Airplane Tickets and Hotel Nights

 |Least expensive Hotels||Typical Hotels||Most Expensive Hotels|

 |Wyndham Earner Plus / Business||45,000||6.0||3.0||1.5|

 The good news with hotel points is that they are very easy to use.
 With almost any hotel program, if a room is available, you can book it with points.
 You can get solid value from your points on almost every trip.
 And if room rates are expensive, because of a special event, holiday, or peak season, having points allows you to avoid paying sky-high rates.

 However, be aware that unless you get lucky, are willing to spend a lot of time, and/or are very flexible, it can be hard to get good value from airline miles.
 When flights are expensive, the airlines often don't make any award space available.
 When flights are inexpensive, you won't get much value from your points.
 On a typical flight, you might expect to get 1 cent or less in value per mile.

-In short, you have several options to easily use your points, at 1.5 cents or more per point, without having to deal with the complexities of frequent flyer programs.
-But unlike fixed-value point programs (such as the Barclays Arrival Plus), you still retain the the upside to get even more value per point, by booking frequent flyer tickets (with almost any airline).
+In short, you have several options to easily use your points, at values of 1.5 cents or more, without having to deal with the complexities of frequent flyer programs.
+But unlike fixed-value point programs (such as the Barclays Arrival Plus), you still retain the upside to get even more value per point by booking frequent flyer tickets (with almost any airline).
 Introduction to 'Transferable' Reward Points.

 blog comments powered by Disqus